getreu/tp-note/doc/source/index.md

   As this early version of the Windows installer is not signed yet, Windows will show the error message “Windows protected your PC”.
 As a work-around, when you click on the link “More info”, a ”Run anyway” button will appear allowing you to continue the installation process.
-In general, irrespective of where a program comes from, I always recommend checking every installable file with [VirusTotal](https://www.virustotal.com/gui/home/upload).
+In general, regardless of where a program comes from, I recommend checking every installable file with [VirusTotal](https://www.virustotal.com/gui/home/upload).

 ### Tp-Note Debian/Ubuntu installer package